 Can Dogs Get PTSD?

 As it turns out, your pooch can also be affected by past trauma.
-PTSD in canines can take multiple forms and can be officially diagnosed as Canine PTSD (or C-PTSD) or can manifest in the form of a change in behavior after an event or series of events.
+PTSD in canines can take multiple forms and can be officially diagnosed as Canine PTSD (or C-PTSD).
+It will manifest in the form of a change in behavior after an event or series of events.
 While dogs that return home from war zones and active combat alongside handlers are more easily determined as having Canine Post-Traumatic Stress Disorder, it is often more difficult to diagnose a pet adopted from a shelter at a mature age, or a pup you have had for a while that suddenly begins to exhibit unusual behavior.

 Does My Dog Have PTSD?

-If your dog’s history is unknown, for example if they were rescued as an adult, it can be difficult to determine whether your dog is suffering from C-PTSD as a result of an event in their past, or general behavioral issues caused by lack of training.
-Working with a certified professional dog trainer can help identify if your dog has triggers that are caused by specific events.
+If your dog’s history is unknown, it can be difficult to determine whether your companion is suffering from C-PTSD as a result of an event in their past, or general behavioral issues caused by lack of training.
+Working with a certified professional dog trainer can help determine if your dog has triggers that are caused by specific events.

 To learn more about PTSD in your dog, see this helpful article .